AndreTeixeira1998/overleafwiki/Server-Pro:-Setting-up-templates.md

 ### Setting up the Templates User

-A single Overleaf user is responsible to publishing the curated list templates which are visible on /templates.
-To set this use the env var `SHARELATEX_TEMPLATES_USER_ID`
+A single Overleaf user is responsible for publishing the curated list of templates that are visible on `/templates`.
+To set this, use the ENV var `SHARELATEX_TEMPLATES_USER_ID`, for instance:

 `--env SHARELATEX_TEMPLATES_USER_ID=56a8865231faeb5f07d69959`